The Basics

 Drag and drop files directly into the chat.
 This will add the file's path to your message.

 Move files into your project directory for ongoing access.
-This way you can just say "use the files named file.txt saved in the project directory".
-You can open your project directory/folder b
+This way you can just say "use the file named data.csv saved in the project directory".

 Projects